KnapsackPro/knapsack-pro-cypress/README.md

     This way you will be able to test `@knapsack-pro/core` installed from npm registry.
 Ensure you have commented out `KNAPSACK_PRO_ENV=development` line in `.env` and then run `npm install`.

-* Before releasing a new version of package please ensure you updated `CHANGELOG.md` and added there link to releated pull requests.
+3. Before releasing a new version of package please ensure you have updated `CHANGELOG.md` and added links to related pull requests.

-* If you added a new files to the repository and they should be part of released npm package then please ensure they are included in `files` in `package.json`.
+4. If you have added new files to the repository and they should be part of the released npm package then please ensure they are included in `files` array in `package.json`.

-* If you changed headers in `README.md` please refresh table of contents with `npm run doctoc`.
+5. If you have changed any headers in `README.md` please refresh table of contents with:

-* Ensure you compiled project with:

     ```
+    $ npm run doctoc
+    ```

+6. Compile project:

+    ```
     $ npm start
     ```

-* In order to bump version of the package run below command.
-It will also create git commit and tag for the release:
+7. In order to [bump version of the package](https://docs.npmjs.com/cli/version) run below command.
+It will also create a version commit and tag for the release:

     ```
     # bump patch version 0.0.x